 How does glow-in-the-dark thread work?

-When exposed to natural or artificial light, the chemicals in glow-in-the-dark thread “store” this light energy and then emit it once the lights go off.
+When exposed to natural or artificial light, the chemicals in glow-in-the-dark thread “store” this light energy and then emit it once the lights dim.

-To achieve the best phosphorescence, activate the thread by placing it in sunlight or a well-lit room.
-For most thread brands, the intensity of glow is related to the type of light and length of light exposure before dimming the lights.
-So, longer times in the sunlight rather than artificial light produce longer-lasting and brighter glows.
+To achieve maximum phosphorescence, first, activate the thread by placing it in sunlight or a well-lit room.
+For most thread brands, the intensity of the glow is related to the type and length of light exposure.
+So, longer times in the sunlight rather than shorter times in artificial light produce a longer-lasting and brighter glow.

-After the lights are dimmed, the thread fluoresces well for at least 10-15 minutes.
-The intensity of the light emitted will start to wane over the next several hours or so until you recharge it with light.
+After the lights are dimmed, the thread fluoresces for at least 10-15 minutes or even longer, depending on the brand.
+The intensity of the light emitted will wane over the next several hours until the thread is recharged with light.

 If you have a black light, though, you can evoke a brighter, more continuous glow!